-Site Type Premium Nature of the venue Elder Park is large open area fronting the River Torrens Elder Park has a long history of hosting events of state significance Suitability Events that are accessible to the general public, live music is sought after and encouraged Large scale concerts, community fun runs, events that utilise the River Torrens Limited commercial promotional activity is supported Suggested capacity 15,000 (at any one time) Event size Major and minor events Small events and wedding availability is subject to major event bookings Precinct specific criteria A Operating hours Sunday - Thursday: Close 11.59pm.
+Site Type Nature of the venue Suitability Premium Elder Park is large open area fronting the River Torrens Elder Park is large open area fronting the River Torrens Suitability Suitability Elder Park has a long history of hosting events of state significance Juitability Events that are accessible to the general public, live music is sought after and encouraged Large scale concerts, community fun runs, events that utilise the River Torrens Limited commercial promotional activity is supported Suggested capacity 20,000 Event size Most suited to major and medium sized events Small events and wedding availability is subject to major event bookings Precinct specific criteria 1 Operating hours Sunday - Thursday: Close 11.59pm.
 Fridays and Saturdays: Close 3.00am the following day.
 Sundays that precede a Monday public holiday: Close at 3.00am on the Monday morning.
 Open 11.00am for alcohol trade, Events can commence from 7.00am.
 Shared use considerations Communication with key stakeholders must be undertaken to ensure, where possible, key sporting events at the oval do not coincide with major events in Elder Park (particularly where large crowds are expected).
-The riverbank walk and the toilet block must remain open wherever possible The following tenants are adjacent to the event sites: the Popeye, paddle boats and the café attached to the Festival Centre Eco Kayak Considerations 1 Commemorative Fireman's Drinking Fountain: The immediate area around the above site must be kept clear from infrastructure and patron use 2 The Rotunda: The Rotunda is a state heritage place and there are restrictions on its use.
-Infrastructure cannot be affixed to this feature 3 Access to Automated External Defibrillator, where available, will ideally be maintained where possible Amplified sound considerations Elder Park is generally situated a reasonable distance from most sensitive receivers, with locations along Pennington Terrace to the north generally the most exposed to amplified sound impacts.
+The riverbank walk and the toilet block must remain open wherever possible The following tenants are adjacent to the event sites: Segway Sensations, the Popeye, paddle boats and the café Considerations • Commemorative Fireman's Drinking Fountain: The immediate area around the above site must be kept clear from infrastructure and patron use 2 The Rotunda: The Rotunda is a state heritage place and there are restrictions on its use.
+Infrastructure cannot be affixed to this feature Access to this Automated External Defibrillator for the general public must be maintained at all times Amplified sound considerations Elder Park is generally situated a reasonable distance from most sensitive receivers, with locations along Pennington Terrace to the north generally the most exposed to amplified sound impacts.
 The configuration of the park results in most stages facing towards the north east, which is preferable for managing noise impacts on residential properties and hotels on North Terrace.
-Shielding from Adelaide Oval often reduces impacts on properties to the north-west, but impacts on properties on Pennington Terrace and near Melbourne Street should be considered.
-Refer to recommended stage positioning on map Park Lands criteria Environmental sensitivities Event organisers must be mindful of the wildlife along the river Site features (see map f or power, water and sewer points) Click here to access the e City of Adelaide events infrastructure map, detailing all utilities and facilities Shade Limited shading Toilets Major events need to provide toilet facilities.
+Shielding from Adelaide Oval often reduces impacts on properties to the northwest, but impacts on properties on Pennington Terrace and near Melbourne Street should be considered.
+Refer to recommended stage positioning on map Park Lands criteria Environmental sensitivities Event organisers must be mindful of the wildlife along the river Site features (see map f or power, water and sewer points) Shade Limited shading Toilets Major events need to provide toilet facilities.
 Smaller events may be able to negotiate toilet access (adjacent Elder Park Cafe) with Adelaide Festival Centre.
 Amenities No BBQs or playgrounds Lighting Paths along the River Torrens and main pathways are well lit Bike parking Bike parking located at the southern end of the park Access Essential vehicle access Good vehicle entry from King William Road Accessible parking None on site.
 Five accessible parks are available close by on Festival Drive and two on Victoria Drive.
-Transport Excellent public transport access is available.
-Adelaide Railway Station is accessible from North Terrace or the Riverbank.
+Excellent public transport access is available.
+Adelaide Railway Station is accessible from Transport North Terrace or the Riverbank.
 The closest tram stop is Festival Plaza on King William Road or Adelaide Railway Station on North Terrace.
-O-Bahn services are available form Currie Street.
-Free City Connector services are available on King William Road.
-Multiple high frequency bus services are available on North Terrace, King William Street, Currie Street and Grenfell Street
+O-Bahn services are available form